How to Mother Yourself

 offering reassurance while holding responsibility

-The internal message shifts from “I’m bad” to “Something went wrong, and I can stay with myself while I fix it.”
+The internal message shifts from “I’m bad” to “Something went wrong, and even if I feel stuck, I can stay with myself while I fix it” and begin interrupting old patterns of shame.

 This is not permissiveness.
 It is resilience.